patriciogonzalezvivo/thebookofshaders/12/README.md

 ### Tiling and iteration

 You probably notice that ```for``` loops and *arrays* are not very good friends with GLSL.
 Like we said before, loops don't accept dynamic limits on their exit condition.
-Also, iterating through a lot of instances reduces the performance of your shader significantly, because loops can't exit early - they always have to run to completion.
+Also, iterating through a lot of instances reduces the performance of your shader significantly.
 That means we can't use this direct approach for large amounts on points.
-We need to find another strategy, one that takes advantage of the parallel processing archeture of the GPU.
+We need to find another strategy, one that takes advantage of the parallel processing architecture of the GPU.

 ![](cell-01.png)